-Family Affair: Surtain, Samuel could go high in NFL draft
+Family Affair: Surtain, Samuel could go early in NFL draft

-Alabama’s Patrick Surtain II and Florida State’s Asante Samuel Jr., are two of the top cornerbacks in this year’s NFL draft.
-If their names sound familiar, well, they should.
+Alabama’s Patrick Surtain II, Florida State’s Asante Samuel Jr. and Jaycee Horn of South Carolina are three of the top cornerbacks in this year’s NFL draft.

 Surtain is the son of a standout cornerback with the same name who spent 11 seasons in the NFL, seven with the Dolphins and four with the Chiefs.
 A 2002 All-Pro who also made three Pro Bowls, Surtain was a star on special teams, too.
 The elder Surtain was selected in the second round (44th overall) in 1998.